ChenMalobani/TorchRayLib/README.md

-**TorchRayLib++** is a CMake based **integration** of the well-known **_raylib GUI_** library with my favourite Deep Learning Library Libtorch: the **_PyTorch_** C++ frontend, mainly for working on the **_GPU_** but also works on the CPU.
+**TorchRayLib++** is a CMake based **integration** of the well-known **_raylib GUI_** library with my favourite Deep Learning Library Libtorch: the **_PyTorch_** C++ frontend, mainly for working on the **_GPU_** but it also works on the CPU out-of-the-box.
 It is mainly targeted at generative art models with a premise that new models acn bea easily integrated.

 **There are no OpenCV dependencies for reading and writing images!**.
 Everything is self-contained using stb_image (part of raylib).